-This policy outlines the requirements relating to school hours and any changes to schools hours and to outline the process required for school closures.
+This policy outlines the requirements relating to school hours and any changes to schools hours.

 - Schools must provide at least 25 hours student instruction per week (with the exception of prep students in Term 1).